Skip to main content

 For over ten years Mr & Mrs Peter Prideaux Brune have welcomed us to their 400 year old ancestral home and during that period over £100,000 has been raised most of which has been donated to local charities.

-This year the three groups performing are Re Take That, leading tribute band, the Helston School Jazz Orchestra and a welcome return of singer Shane Solomon supported by local live band Rhythm Roulette .
+This year the three groups performing were Re Take That, leading tribute band, the Helston School Jazz Orchestra and a welcome return of singer Shane Solomon supported by local live band Rhythm Roulette .

 Padstow Rotary Club again held their annual Youth Speaks Competition in Padstow Social Club on Thursday 7th February.